 Which company currently offers the most cost-effective and comprehensive long term care insurance?

-We'll continue to give props to Manulife for its acquisition of John Hancock in 2004.
-Call it paying dividends in spade.
-Along with Genworth, it was one of the first companies to enter the LTCI business, starting out in 1987.
-The company that has paid more than $1 billion in claims touts 905,000 long term care policyholders, a number sure to exponentially rise as baby boomers age.
+Every time they appear, we can't help but give props to Manulife for its acquisition of John Hancock in 2004, something that continues to pay dividends.
+Along with Genworth, John Hancock was one of the first companies to enter the LTCI business, starting out in 1987.
+The company has paid more than $2 billion in claims and touts more than a million long term care policyholders--a number, as we've previously mentioned, that is sure to exponentially rise as baby boomers age.

-The company's simple claims-paying process once again made it a hit, as did its track record.
-As we mentioned last year, with a number of sudden exists from the LTCI business recently, Genworth has its longevity to thank.
-But it was Genworth's pricing of the product (a constant objection voiced by advisors that argue in favor of self-funding) that was heard in the results more often this year.
-The company's wealth of information on what exactly LTCI is and the odds of using a long-term care policy will help advisors convince their baby boomer clients of its rapidly increasing need.
+The company's simple claims-paying process once again made it a hit, as did its longevity in the business.
+The sudden exit a few years back of many of its competitors certainly helped.
+But it was Genworth's pricing of the product (a constant objection voiced by advisors that argue in favor of self-funding) that was heard in the results once again this year.
+The company's dedication to LTCI education (as well as an explanation of the odds of actually using the product) is helping advisors convince their baby boomer clients of its rapidly increasing need.

 Question No. 4

-Which mutual fund family is effectively incorporating the needs of boomer retirees and pre-retirees into their product design?
+Which mutual fund family is effectively incorporating the needs of boomer retirees and pre-retirees into its product design?

-Yes, here they are again.
-As we mentioned last year, who wouldn't want to be in the enviable position of boring people with success?
-And boring is a key word we repeatedly heard.
-Forget fancy bells and whistles or a focus on the hot new thing; not a whole lot of hot money running in and out.
-American Funds' methodology is staid and predictable, and so are their returns.
-For baby boomers who want steady, solid growth, American Funds is it.
+As we said ... the players stay the same.
+But again, who wouldn't want to be in the enviable position of boring people with success?
+Forget a focus on the hot new thing; not a whole lot of hot money (thankfully) running in and out.
+American Funds' methodology continues to be staid and predictable, as are their returns.
+For boomers who want steady, solid growth, American Funds is it.

 Franklin Resources rocked the investment world in 1992 when it acquired Templeton Galbraith & Hansberger, and the landscape hasn't looked the same since.
-We marked the passing of Sir John earlier this year.
-According to The Wall Street Journal at the time of his death, a $10,000 investment in the storied Templeton Growth Fund in 1954 would have grown to $2 million by the time Sir John sold his company to Franklin Resources for $913 million.
-That translates to an annualized 14.5 percent return.
-The company's income and global funds were singled out as especially appealing in meeting the needs of baby boomer retirees.
+We marked the passing of Sir John earlier last year.
+But few know the history of the Franklin side, a company founded in 1947 and named for the founding father by Rupert H. Johnson, Sr. Johnson's heirs continue to run the firm, which may be the reason for its solid stewardship.
 Considering they've placed well in a number of categories in our annual survey over the years, we expect continued success from the San Mateo-based company.